On this page

 NZ Centre for International Economic Law

-Geographical Indications: The International Debate and the Best Way Forward for New Zealand
+Geographical Indications: The International Debate and Possible Ways Forward for New Zealand

 Date: 4–5 August 2016

 Time: 9.00 am